videojs/videojs-contrib-ads/docs/integrator/options.md

 Type: `boolean`
 Default Value: `true`

-If set to true, content will play muted behind ads on supported platforms when the content is detected to be a live stream.
-This is to support ads on video metadata cuepoints during a live stream.
-It also results in more precise resumes after ads during a live stream.
-If set to true, content will be paused while an ad is playing and will be restored at the position it was at when the ad break began.
+If set to `true`, content will play muted behind ads on supported platforms when the content is detected to be a live stream.
+This is to support ads on live video metadata cuepoints.
+It also results in more precise resumes after ads in this scenario.
+If set to `false`, the [snapshot](snapshot.md) feature will be used to restore content to its previous state after an ad break.

 Note: In a future major version update, we plan to change the default to `false` because we believe this reflects a more intuitive and common default behavior.
 The default is `true` for backwards compatibility.
 If you want to avoid having to migrate in the future, you might consider setting an explicit value for `liveCuePoints` instead of relying on the default.